Asthma in Children

 Consider keeping your child inside when air pollution levels are high.
 Other irritants in the air (such as fumes from gas, oil, or kerosene, or wood-burning stoves) can sometimes irritate the bronchial tubes.
 Avoiding these may reduce asthma symptoms.

 You may also want to use an air filter machine in your house to reduce the amount of dust and other pollutants.

 You can limit the impact asthma has on your child's life by learning about asthma and learning how you can help your child follow his or her treatment plan.

 - Educate yourself and your child about asthma.
 This questionnaire can help you and your child see what you already know about asthma and what you may need to discuss with your doctor.

 - See your child's doctor regularly to monitor asthma.
-The frequency of checkups depends on how your child's asthma is classified.
+The frequency of checkups depends on how well your child's asthma is controlled.
 Bring the asthma plan to each appointment.

 - Set goals that relate to your child's quality of life.
 Decide together what you want to be able to do.
 Have symptom-free nights?
 Be able to play soccer?
 Feel secure in knowing you both can deal with an asthma attack?
 Work with your doctor to make sure your child's goals are realistic and your child knows how to reach them.

 - The asthma action plan helps you minimize the long-term effects of asthma and describes which medicines to take every day.
 The action plan also contains the steps to handle asthma attacks at home.
 See an example of an asthma action plan ( What is a PDF document? ).